unraid/lang-en_US/README.md

 Once the translations are complete and you want to test locally the (intermediate) results, the text files need to be zipped into a single ZIP file.
 Give the ZIP file the name of your language, e.g. French.zip.

-In the GUI go to: Tools -> webGUI -> Language.
+In the GUI go to: Tools -> webGUI -> Language (switch to Developer view)

 - By default only the English language is installed (built-in)
 - Choose the ZIP file you have created earlier as the source file